 Where is Switzerland?
 Switzerland is one of the beautiful countries in Europe.
 With its marvellous beauty of Alpen nature, it is the dream country of most people.
 Switzerland is a landlocked country in the middle of Europe and a home of 8.5 million people.
-The country especially is popular for its watches and being the banking centre of the world; it is also popular among tourists, so each year millions of people travel to Switzerland.
+The country especially is popular for its watches and being the banking centre of the world; it is also popular among tourists, so each year millions of people get their Swiss visas and travel to Switzerland.

 What are some interesting facts about Switzerland?

 The country has very distinctive and extraordinary features.
 It is an amazing and exceptional land in Alpes, and there are many facts about Switzerland.
 If you want to travel to Switzerland and are looking for "what are some interesting facts about Switzerland", check this article.
 In the article, you can find the ten most fascinating and interesting Switzerland facts about its nature, history, politics, and people.

 1. What does CH stand for in Switzerland?